Shubhrmcf07/Domestic-Projects/README.md

-Rock Paper Scissors using HTML, CSS and Javascript, merged in a file.
+Rock Paper Scissors using HTML, CSS and Javascript, merged in a single file.